 On April 21, 2016, the Company completed the acquisition of all the outstanding common shares of Northair Silver Corp.
 The Company expensed \$674,688 for the allowance of termination benefits related to the certain individuals under management consulting contracts with Northair.
 Such agreements did not meet the criteria of capitalization as they were deemed post-combination services and were expensed upon completion of the acquisition.
-During the six months ended June 30, 2019 the final instalments of the termination benefit were paid.
+The final instalment of the termination benefit in May 2019.

-NOTES TO CONSOLIDATED INTERIM FINANCIAL STATEMENTS June 30, 2019 and 2018
+NOTES TO CONSOLIDATED INTERIM FINANCIAL STATEMENTS September 30, 2019 and 2018